Skip to content

 sudo systemctl restart containerd

-Before proceeding, make sure that the new snapshotter is properly configured:
+Verify that the devmapper snapshotter is properly configured with:

 io.containerd.snapshotter.v1 devmapper linux/amd64 ok